madnight/blog/source/_posts/pure-imperative-haskell.md

 ...
 ```

 Please note that in order to use the `await` keyword in JavaScript it is necessary to wrap it inside an `async` function.
 I omitted this extra noise to make the visible syntax comparisons of the `while` loop more clear.
 I also removed the import statements for Python and Haskell and Haskells `main` function.
 As we can see there is not much difference between the code examples.
 The Haskell versions of doing I/O (reading time, writing to file and sleep) is syntactically the shortest one.
-Of course, high expressives and thus generally fewer lines of code, does not imply simplicity.
+Of course high expressivenesses, and thus fewer lines of code, does not imply simplicity.
 A language that is very terse tend to be more complex to understand.
-This is because it requires the Programmer to know the meaning of different short names, standard functions and operators.
+That is because it requires the Programmer to know the meaning of different short names, standard functions and operators.

 # Nested Loop over 2D List